 The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
-This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund.
+This is a timing difference as any difference will be brought forward in future Surpluses or Deficits.